fsouza/fnlfmt/README.md

 ## Known issues

+* Comments will not be wrapped.
+* When using fnlfmt as a library, it may modify the AST argument.
+* Function argument lists will be displayed one-per-line if they can't all fit on one line.
+(This is inherited from `fennel.view`.)

+Some of the issues are inherent to this approach, or at least cannot be fixed without major changes:

 * Numbers are always emitted as decimal; hex notation is not preserved.
-* When using fnlfmt programmatically, it may modify the AST argument.
 * Macros that aren't built-in are always indented like functions.
 * Page breaks will not be preserved.